bheimbu/annoSnake/docs/source/databases.rst

 An HTTP error may occur during MicrobeAnnotator setup.
 This is because the URL used to download the InterPro tables is incorrect.

-1. The *microbeannotator* conda environment (based on :file:`annoSnake/rules/envs/microbeannotator.yaml`) has to be created first by annoSnake, that is run ``snakemake --profile profile/``once and stop the workflow in case of troubles with :kbd:`Ctrl+D`.
+1. The *microbeannotator* conda environment (based on :file:`annoSnake/rules/envs/microbeannotator.yaml`) has to be created first by annoSnake, that is run ``snakemake --profile profile/`` once and stop the workflow in case of troubles with :kbd:`Ctrl+D`.

-2. Then, ``find . -type f -name "conversion_database_creator.py".
+2. Then, ``find . -type f -name "conversion_database_creator.py"``.
 In this example, :file:`conversion_database_creator.py` can be found under :file:`annoSnake/workflow/.snakemake/conda/6be050a6334173be2297d22f5f22d0eb_/lib/python3.7/site-packages/microbeannotator/database/conversion_database_creator.py`.

 3. Now change the URL like this (**note, you must adjust the code below to the name of your conda environment**)